freenas/freenas-docs/userguide/storage.rst

 place.

-Once the passphrase is set, the name of this button will change to "Change Passphrase".
-After setting or changing the passphrase, it is important to immediately create a new recovery key by clicking the "Add recovery key" button.
+Once the passphrase is set, the name of this button will change to :guilabel:`Change Passphrase`.
+After setting or changing the passphrase, it is important to immediately create a new recovery key by clicking the :guilabel:`Add recovery key` button.
 This way, if the passphrase is forgotten, the associated recovery key can be used instead.

 **Download Key:** click this icon to download a backup copy of the GELI encryption key.
 The encryption key is saved to the client system,